vantruong1810/linux/elk.md

 sudo systemctl enable kibana.service sudo systemctl start kibana.service
 ```
+*Note:*

+If can't access from outside to port `5601`, please run `firewall-cmd --list-all`

+Do you see port `5601/tcp` listed?
+If not, can you run `firewall-cmd --permanent --add-port=5601/tcp` and `firewall-cmd --reload` and check again?

 ## 5. Install and configure Logstash
 ### Install Java 8 on another server [Here](https://github.com/vantruong1810/linux/blob/master/elk.md#install-java-8 "Install Java 8") [Optional]
 ### Intstall Logstash on another server [Optional]